 Note: This advice is given by the CAP Executive about non-broadcast advertising.
 It does not constitute legal advice.
 It does not bind CAP, CAP advisory panels or the Advertising Standards Authority.

 The central principle of the CAP Code is that all marketing communications should be legal, decent, honest and truthful, which is considered to be of benefit both to consumers and the advertising industry itself.
 In keeping with this principle, rule 1.5 of the CAP Code states that no marketing communication should bring advertising into disrepute.
-In practice it appears that the ASA will only apply this rule in exceptional circumstances.
+In practice, it appears that the ASA only applies this rule in exceptional circumstances.

 In 2006, the ASA held that an ad which misleadingly described flights as “free” when consumers had to pay non-optional taxes had brought advertising into disrepute.
 In this case, the ASA had previously told the advertiser it was misleading to describe the flights as “free” and they had provided a number of written assurances that they would not repeat the claim (Dart Group plc t/a Jet2.com, 20 December 2006).
 Because the advertiser had subsequently breached those assurances, the ASA held that the ads had brought advertising into disrepute.